-The government website provides a comparison of civil partnership and marriage for same sex couples which you can read here.
+The government website provides a comparison of civil partnership and marriage for same-sex couples.

 Common law husbands or wives are not legally recognised under British Inheritance laws, and therefore no provision is made for them under the Rules of Intestacy.
 This means that they will not be entitled to inherit upon the others death, and the deceased’s estate will be distributed to their next of kin.

 To ensure that your partner will be provided for after your death you must write a valid will naming them as a beneficiary of your estate.
 If you do write a will leaving your estate to your partner they will still not receive the same tax exemptions that a spouse would.

 Living together/ Cohabiting

 To ensure that your partner inherits it is important to write a will instructing how you want your estate to be distributed.
 This is especially important if you own assets in your sole name or if you own property together as tenants in common.
 When one partner dies without leaving a valid will, Living together or cohabiting does not give you the same legal entitlement to inherit as a spouse/civil partner or family member.
 When there is no valid will their estate would be subject to the rules of intestacy, these rules prioritise spouses /civil partners and family members.
 The laws of intestacy will designate your next as kin as your beneficiaries, without the correct precautions in place your partner may be forced into giving up assets you wanted them to have.